MusadiqPasha/Spotify-DBMS/README.md

 # Spotify DBMS Project

 ## Project Overview
-The Spotify DBMS project is a full-stack application to manage and query data related to tracks, artists, albums, and user details.
+The Spotify DBMS project is a application to manage and query data related to tracks, artists, albums, and user details.
 It allows both **users** and **administrators** to interact with the database through a streamlined interface and includes features like sign-up, sign-in, and advanced search functionality.

 ---